consoledotdev/home/content/tools/server-monitoring.md

 notifications through email, SMS and web hooks.
 [Examples are provided](https://www.zabbix.com/documentation/5.0/manual/config/notifications/media/webhook)
 for common destinations like PagerDuty, Opsgenie, Slack and Microsoft Teams.
-Zabbix’s age shows when configuring SMS alerts because it assumes you have a GSM modem connected via a serial port!
-You’re probably better off using a webhook to Twilio.
+Zabbix's age shows when configuring SMS alerts because it assumes you have a GSM modem connected via a serial port!
+You're probably better off using a webhook to Twilio.

 Zabbix is a powerful open source monitoring tool but it feels somewhat dated compared to more modern options like Grafana and InfluxDB.
-We like its open source philosophy and it covers most of what you would expect in a server monitoring tool in 2021, but doesn’t quite get our recommendation compared to our two finalists above.
+We like its open source philosophy and it covers most of what you would expect in a server monitoring tool in 2021, but doesn't quite get our recommendation compared to our two finalists above.

 {{< nav-wrapper close="true" >}}